Machias, Maine

-Machias /məˈtʃaɪ.əs/ is a town in and the county seat of Washington County in Down East Maine, United States.
+Machias (/məˈtʃaɪ.əs/, mə-CHY-əss) is a town in and the county seat of Washington County in Down East Maine, United States.
 As of the 2020 census, the town population was 2,060.
 It contains the census-designated place of the same name.
 It is home to the University of Maine at Machias and Machias Valley Airport, a small public airport owned by the town.
 The word Machias roughly translates in Passamaquoddy as "bad little falls", a reference to the Machias River.
 Machias was the site of the first naval battle of the American Revolution.

 History

 The English first became acquainted with the area in 1633, when Richard Vines established a trading post for the Plymouth Company at what is now Machiasport.

 Raid on Machias (1633)

 A fierce contest was at this time going on between France and England.
 Charles de la Tour, the French commander of Acadia, made a descent upon it from his seat at Port Royal, killing two of its six defenders, and carrying the others away with their merchandise.
 No persistent attempt was again made to hold this point by the English or French for upwards of 120 years.

 In 1704, Major Benjamin Church found and captured here John Bretoon, of Jersey, with his wife and child, and M. Lattre, with his wife and three children.
 In 1734 the place was visited by Jonathan Belcher, governor of Massachusetts.

 In 1762, on account of the scarcity of hay arising from the drought, Isaiah Foster, Isaac Larahee, and others from Scarborough visited the place in search of grass, finding a great quantity of it in the marshes.
 Quite a number of persons settled here the following year and, having thus become acquainted with the advantages of the place, 80 persons, of whom no less than 54 were from Scarborough, petitioned the General Court for a grant of this vicinity for settlement, which was allowed in 1770.
 Among those who became residents in 1763 were Samuel and Sylvanus Scott, T. D. and G. Libby.
 S. and J. Stone, W. B. and J. Larabee, D. and J. Hill, Daniel Fogg, and J. Foster, most of whom located at the West Fall, and Messrs.
 Munson, Foster, Sevey, and Scott, settled at East Falls.
 Morris O'Brien and his sons, in 1765, built a double sawmill at the former place.

 Hon.
 Stephen Jones settled here in 1768.
 His son was for many years a judge of the Common Pleas and judge of Probate in Washington County.
 In 1770, many others having come in, several mills were erected on the East and West rivers, and one on Middle River.